nginx-shib/nginx-http-shibboleth/CONFIG.rst

 #.
 Configure Nginx to talk to both FastCGI authorizer and responder.
 #.
 Configure your Nginx application ``location`` block with ``shib_request
    on``.
 #.
+Configure Shibboleth's ``shibboleth2.xml`` so the authorizer and responder are
+   aware of which paths to protect.
+#.
 Ensure your application code accepts the relevant incoming headers for
    authN/authZ.